mybearworld/wschat-meower/README.md

   Listening on http://0.0.0.0:1234/
   ```
 - Open [wsChat](https://wlodekm.nekoweb.org/wsChat/client).
-- Click on the "Change server" button and enter the URL you got above.
+- Click on the "Change server" button and enter `ws://localhost:1234` (where 1234 is the port you got above.)